d1b1/github-travis-widget/app/bower_components/github.commits.widget/README.md

-github.travis.widget
+github.commits.widget
 =================

-This is a simple jQuery widget that provides branch report for branches Travis and Coveralls.io status.
-It support both private and public travis tests.
+This is a very simple to use widget that perfect for open source projects sites.
+On open source project site you typically want to show how active is your development is.
+Namely, how many commits your project have and how often are they.

 Installation
 ------------